askui/askui/docs/docs/general/06-Tutorials/google-cat-search.md

 ## Writing and Debugging an askui Workflow

-Now we can start to write our Workflow, by locating the elements and then executing an instruction on them.
+Now we can start to write our workflow, by locating the elements and then executing an instruction on them.
 Remember the steps, that we wanted to recreate?

 1. Go to Google Search page